bdegoy/openid-connect-generic/readme.txt

 Once installed, it can be configured to automatically authenticate users (SSO), or provide a "Login with OpenID Connect" button on the login form.
 After consent has been obtained, an existing user is automatically logged into WordPress, while new users are created in WordPress database.

+Changes with this fork
+This fork is intended to test OIDC session monitoring and management against a generic OIDC Server.
+Will we succeed without any modification of the server?
+The main addition resides in Javascript code polling server to know the status of the OIDC session.

 Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.